-Allow stream extraction it.
-Turn on to allow stream extraction.
-Input type: Select the type of input, for instance if it's a microphone or line-in.
-Power type: Select power type for your input.
+Allow stream extraction it : Turn on to allow stream extraction.
+Input type: Select the type of input, for instance if it's internal microphone or line-in.
+Power type 🛈 : Select power type for your input.
 Apply changes: Click to apply your selection.
-Separate gain controls (i) : Turn on to adjust the gain separately for the different input types.
+Separate gain controls O: Turn on to adjust the gain separately for the different input types.
 Automatic gain control 🛈 : Turn on to dynamically adapt the gain to changes in the sound.
 Gain: Use the slider to change the gain.
 Click the microphone icon to mute or unmute.
+Output O : Shows the type of output.